Boston African American National Historic Site

 A large bronze statue showing a man on horseback and soldiers walking alongside him

-The Robert Gould Shaw Memorial honors Colonel Shaw and the Massachusetts 54th, the first African American regiment from the North to fight in the Civil War.
+The Robert Gould Shaw/Massachusetts 54th Regiment Memorial honors one of the first Black regiments from the North to fight in the U.S. Civil War.

 Photos: National Park Service